 Days four to seven are a little more lenient with a calorie maximum of 1,500 calories per day.

-Aidan and Glen say that in order to combat the fasting period, don’t focus on how much weight you are losing, rather look at the health impact on your tone and how your clothes fit, not to mention how radiant your skin will look.
+Creators of the sirtfood diet Aidan and Glen say that in order to combat the fasting period, people shouldn't focus on how much weight they are losing.
+Rather, they should look at the health impact on their body, how their clothes fit and whether their skin appears any better.

-They advise fasters to spread the juices out throughout the day rather than having them too close together.
-Plus, consume the juices at least an hour or two before and after meals.
+They also advise fasters to spread the juices out throughout the day rather than having them too close together.
+Consume the juices at least an hour or two before and after meals, they say.

 You also need to be wary about exercising during the first stage when you are not consuming many calories.